System Status

 Using a database is a very common task for PHP scripts but it can be a very involved process.
 Below we'll step through connecting to, inserting records and querying a database and displaying back the results.

-PHP has many predefined functions for dealing with MySQL databases, you can find a full description of these at: http://php.net/manual/en/book.mysql.php
+PHP has many predefined functions for dealing with MySQL databases, you can find a full description of these at: http://php.net/manual/en/book.mysqli.php.

-If you haven't already created a MySQL database you can follow the How to create a MYSQL database guide.
-For the purpose of this example we'll use the database name my_database, remember to replace this with your actual database name.
+If you haven’t already created a MySQL database you can follow the How to create a MYSQL database guide.
+For the purpose of this example we’ll use the database name DB_name, remember to replace this with your actual database name.

 <?php